kky1997/Emergency-Service-App/README.md

 # Emergency-Service-App
-An emergency service app for patient waitlist and ambulance distribution
+An emergency service app for patient waitlist and ambulance distribution (all done through CLI)

 Key features of this app are: